brainboxdotcc/DPP/docpages/advanced_reference/automating-with-jenkins.md

 ### Getting started

 First of all, you'll want to create your project.
-For this, we'll use a Freestyle project as we're just going to be calling some bash commands to tell CMake to build.
-We'll be calling this "DiscordBot" but you can name is whatever you want (I would advise against non-ascii characters).
+For this, we'll use a "Freestyle project" as we're just going to be calling some bash commands to tell CMake to build.
+We'll be calling this "DiscordBot" but you can name it whatever you want (I would advise against non-ascii characters).

 \image html jenkinsproject.png

-From here, just hit `Ok` and you've created your Jenkins project, Well done!
-From here you can add a description, change the security policy (if your jenkins is public) and whatnot.
+From here, just hit `Ok` and now you've created your Jenkins project, Well done!
+From here you can add a description, change the security policy (if your jenkins is public), really whatever your heart desires.

 ### Automating the building process.